DevFacto/javascript-master-class/content/mvc-angular-app.md

 ```

 ###It's ALIVE!!
 Now, if you rebuild your app and run it, you should see the page rendered with the text from our home view.
 Interesting?
-Probably not yet.
+Mind blown?
+I hope not yet.
+That would be embarrassing.

 ###Make it pop!
-Let's see if we can do something more interesting and get something from the server.
+Let's see if we can do something more interesting and make it talk to the server.

-Go to the default Web API controller created for us at ~/Controllers/ValuesController.cs.
+Go to the default Web API controller created for us at **~/Controllers/ValuesController.cs**.
 It's a silly name, but let's work with it for now.
-Let's modify the Get() method a bit…
+Let's modify the **Get()** method a bit…

 ```cs